CDRT/docs/bios/settings/thinkpad/cpu.md

 ![](./img/cpu.png)

 <details><summary>Intel (R) Hyper-Threading Technology</summary>

-One of 2 possible states:
+Options:

-1.	**On** - it enables additional CPU threads.
+1.	**On**.
 These threads appear as additional processors but share some resources with the other threads within a CPU.
 Default.
-2. Off - it enables only one thread within each execution core unit.
+2. Off.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|